With over 250 models available in 2021, it's hard knowing what is the best washing machine to buy in the UK.

-The higher-end machines will have a lot of “Smart” features such as being able to control your unit via your phone or ipad, but most people just want clean clothes quickly, with as little fuss as possible.
+The higher-end machines will have a lot of “Smart” features such as being able to control your unit via your phone or iPad.

 Aside from the energy considerations discussed above, here are 8 bog-standard features you can check and compare your shortlist against:

-Many of the latest washing machines have a 15-minute Fast-Wash feature.
-Some however only have a 30-minute fast wash and a small number don't have this feature at all!
+Many of the latest washing machines have a 15-minute Quick Wash feature.
+Some however only have a 30-minute Quick Wash and a small number don't have this feature at all!

-When comparing different models, you should also look at the weight restrictions as you can usually “Fast Wash” less than 50% of the stated maximum capacity.
+When comparing different models, you should also look at the weight restrictions as these quicker cycles are limited to a couple of KGs only.

 Another great feature that the majority of new washers have is a 24-hour time delay.

 This is great for setting your washing to finish for when you get up or return home.
 Some models only have a 20 hour delay timer or less.

 Extra bonus points are awarded for washers that count down the time (accurately I might add!) on big LCD screens.
 This makes it even easier to plan your time around getting the laundry done.

 A washing machine is one of the few products you don't actually get to see or hear working before you buy it.

 Many older models sounded like a cement mixer full of screws when they reach the high-spin part of the cycle.